Mithi: Demographics

+Population

+The population of city in 1998 was 19,697 but according to the 2023 Census of Pakistan, the population has risen to 52,376.
+The population of Mithi tehsil was 239,091 (2023).

 Languages

 The population of Mithi is over 47,073 as of 2017 Mithi's primary local language is Dhatki, one of the Rajasthani languages of the Indo-Aryan branch of the Indo-European language family.
 It is most closely related to Marwari.
 Sindhi is also widely understood by the local populace.

 Religion

-Majority of the population in Mithi belong to the Hindu community, and is one of the few areas of Sindh, Pakistan which are majorly non-Muslim.
+Majority of the population in both Mithi taluk and the town belong to the Hindu community, and is one of the few areas of Sindh, Pakistan which are primarily non-Muslim.

-Health

-There is a civil hospital and various private medical centres.
-However, the basic health facilities like medicines and other related products are not available.
-In addition, patient rights are not being practiced.
-Hospital administration demands heavy amount against ambulance and other free services, etc.